David Barford: Education

-Barford studied Biochemistry at the University of Bristol and then went on to earn a Doctor of Philosophy from the University of Oxford, supervised by Professor Dame Louise Johnson.
+Barford studied Biochemistry at the University of Bristol. and then went on to earn a Doctor of Philosophy from the University of Oxford, supervised by Professor Dame Louise Johnson.

 Career and research

-Barford worked at the University of Dundee Medical Research Council (MRC) Protein Phosphorylation Unit with Professor Sir Philip Cohen FRS and Tricia Cohen.
+Barford worked at the University of Oxford with Dame Professor Louise Johnson (1987 to 1990), and then from 1990 to 1991 at the University of Dundee Medical Research Council (MRC) Protein Phosphorylation Unit with Professor Sir Philip Cohen FRS and Tricia Cohen.
 He was a Cold Spring Harbor Laboratory Fellow at Cold Spring Harbor Laboratory, USA (1991 to 1994).
 From 1994 he was University Lecturer at the University of Oxford and Fellow of Somerville College, Oxford.
 In 1999 he was appointed as Professor of Molecular Biology at the Institute of Cancer Research in London.
 In 2013 Barford was appointed as a group leader at the MRC Laboratory of Molecular Biology, Cambridge.
-He has been Co-Head of the Division of Structural Studies since Dec 2015.
+He was Joint Head of the Division of Structural Studies from Dec 2015 to Oct 2024.

 He was a member of the Faculty of 1000 from 2002 to 2004.